-As described in more detail in Appendix A, we make use of the conservative pressure-entropy formulation of SPH derived by Hopkins (2013), the artificial viscosity switch from Cullen & Dehnen (2010), an artificial conduction switch similar to that of Price (2008), the $C^2$ Wendland (1995) kernel and the time-step limiters of Durier & Dalla Vecchia (2012).
-We will refer to these numerical methods collectively as 'ANARCHY'.
-ANARCHY will be described in more detail by Dalla Vecchia (in preparation), who also demonstrates its good performance on standard hydrodynamical tests (see Hu et al. 2014 for tests of a similar set of methods).
-In Schaller et al. (in preparation) we will show the relevance of the new hydrodynamical techniques and time-stepping scheme for the results of the EAGLE simulations.
-Although the ANARCHY implementation yields dramatic improvements in the performance of some standard hydrodynamical tests as compared to the original implementation of the hydrodynamics in GADGET 3, we generally find that the impact on the results of the cosmological simulations is small compared to those resulting from reasonable variations in the subgrid physics (see also Scannapieco et al. 2012).
+As described in more detail in Appendix A, we make use of the conservative pressure-entropy formulation of SPH derived by Hopkins (2013), the artificial viscosity switch from Cullen & Dehnen (2010), an artificial conduction switch similar to that of Price (2008), the C^2 Wendland (1995) kernel and the time step limiters of Durier & Dalla Vecchia (2012).
+We will refer to these numerical methods collectively as "Anarchy".
+Anarchy will be described in more detail by Dalla Vecchia (in preparation), who also demonstrates its good performance on standard hydrodynamical tests (see Hu et al. 2014 for tests of a similar set of methods).
+In Schaller et al. (2014) we will show the relevance of the new hydrodynamical techniques and time stepping scheme for the results of the EAGLE simulations.
+Although the Anarchy implementation yields dramatic improvements in the performance on some standard hydrodynamical tests as compared to the original implementation of the hydrodynamics in GADGET 3, we generally find that the impact on the results of the cosmological simulations is small compared to those resulting from reasonable variations in the subgrid physics (see also Scannapieco et al. 2012).

-The values of the cosmological parameters used for the EAGLE simulations are taken from the most recent Planck results (Planck Collaboration I 2013, table 9) and are listed in Table 1.
-A transfer function with these parameters was generated using CAMB (version Jan\12; Lewis, Challinor & Lasenby 2000).
-The linear matter power spectrum was generated by multiplying a power-law primordial power spectrum with an index of $n_s = 0.9611$ by the square of the dark matter transfer function evaluated at redshift zero.
-Particles arranged in a glass-like initial configuration were displaced according to second-order Lagrangian perturbation theory (2lpt)

-using the method of Jenkins (2010) and the public Gaussian white noise field Panphasia (Jenkins 2013; Jenkins & Booth 2013).
+The values of the cosmological parameters used for the EAGLE simulations are taken from the most recent Planck results (Planck Collaboration 2013, Table 9) and are listed in Table 1.
+A transfer function with these parameters was generated using CAMB (Lewis et al. 2000, version Jan_12).
+The linear matter power spectrum was generated by multiplying a power-law primordial power spectrum with an index of $n{\rm s} = 0.9611$ by the square of the dark matter transfer function evaluated at redshift zero3.
+Particles arranged in a glass-like initial configuration were displaced according to 2nd-order Lagrangian perturbation theory using the method of Jenkins (2010) and the public Gaussian white noise field Panphasia (Jenkins 2013; Jenkins & Booth 2013).
 The methods used to generate the initial conditions are described in detail in Appendix B.